 In recent years, Boeur’s open ears have turned to the rich musical traditions of Scandinavia.
 While many North American fiddlers have heard of the hardingfele – a Norwegian fiddle variant with sympathetic strings – most don’t get a chance to see or play one.
 Boeur’s curiosity and enthusiasm about the instrument and its music led her to surmount this challenge by simply making one.
 Despite having never removed a fingerboard, reamed holes for tuning pegs, or refinished an instrument before, she set about converting one of her violins and documenting the process on a popular blog dedicated to the process.
 That this seemingly crazy pursuit was an incredible success is a testament to Boeur’s almost headstrong determination to follow her creative impulses at all costs.
 Boeur now plays a 2011 hardingfele built by Norwegian luthier Jarle Hagane.

 Her love for Scandinavian folk music resulted in travels though the musical heartlands of Norway and Sweden, and an inspiring exploration of the sub-Arctic region of northern Norway.
 Supported by a BC Arts Council Professional Development grant, she returned to Norway to study traditional Norwegian hardingfele and fiddle music under Ånon Egeland at the Høgskolen i Telemark college of folk arts in 2012.
-She has developed this music in adventurous duos with Swedish guitarist Simon Nyberg and Norwegian multi-instrumentalist Michael Caplin, and with her own Vancouver-based instrumental trio Marmota.
+She has developed this music in adventurous duos with Swedish guitarist Simon Nyberg and Norwegian multi-instrumentalist Michael Caplin, with her Vancouver-based instrumental trio Marmota.
 Currently concentrating on a duo with New York bassist Nate Sabat, and her new 5-piece prog-trad band Aerialists, Elise is joyfully exploring the reaches of contemporary Scandinavian folk music.

 In 2013, Elise was the recipient of the full-ride Slaight Family Scholarship to Berklee College of Music, where she is currently studying and immersing herself in Boston’s vibrant acoustic music scene.

-As a string ensemble member, Elise has performed with Dream Theater, Darol Anger and Allison Brown, Alejandro Sanz, and A.R.
+As a string ensemble member, Elise has performed with Dream Theater, Darol Anger and Allison Brown, Karim Wasfi, Alejandro Sanz, Karthik, and A.R.
 Rahman.